National ISSN Centre for Germany - Frequently asked questions (FAQ)

 What is the difference between the ISSN and the ISBN?

 ISSNs are assigned to serial publications.
 ISBNs are issued to monographs (books).
-An ISSN can be issued to a series as a whole; an ISBN is then issued to the individual monographs in this series.
+An ISSN can be issued to a series as a whole; ISBNs can then be issued additionally to the individual volumes in the series.

-ISSNs are assigned by a coordinated network of national ISSN centres, as each serial publication needs to be uniquely identified to distinguish it from identical or similar titles published elsewhere in the world.
+ISSNs are issued by a network of national ISSN centres, as each serial publication needs to be uniquely identified to distinguish it from identical or similar titles published elsewhere in the world.

 The ISBN system has a different structure.
 An identifying ISBN prefix is assigned to each publisher.
 The publisher is given a quota of ISBNs, which it can then assign to its publications successively.
 In Germany, MVB Marketing- und Verlagsservice des Buchhandels GmbH, Frankfurt am Main is responsible for issuing ISBNs.